What Is Aging-In-Place?

 In the past, when someone had concerns about living by themselves, it generally meant that it was time to move in with a family member or to a costly assisted living facility.
 Not anymore.
 Seniors are remaining at home and living independently with a little help from new technologies.
 As you age, there are good reasons for choosing to do so.
 Studies show that seniors who remain in their own homes add 4 years to their life expectancy.

-An AARP study found that a great number of those respondents said a parent, spouse, or another household member had difficulty walking, bathing, negotiation stairs, or getting into or out of bed or a chair; and the use of assistive devices and home adaptations helped them get around and remain self-sufficient.
+A great number of those respondents said a parent, spouse, or another household member had difficulty bathing, negotiating stairs, or getting into or out of bed or a chair.
+The use of assistive devices and home adaptations helped them remain self-sufficient.

-Assimilation and sense of belonging can be difficult for many of the eldery.
+any longer.
+Adjustment and a sense of belonging can be difficult for many of the elderly.